 Click on the park location for more information.

 At each site we will serve lunch Monday through Friday.
-All programs will operate from June 4th, 2012 through August 17th, 2012.
-Hot meals are prepared daily by Wilson Memorial Hospital.
-To sign up for one of the sites please contact the Parks and Recreation Department at 937.498.8155.
+All programs will operate from June 3rd, 2013 through August 18th, 2013.

 Monarch Community Center (Senior Center of Sidney-Shelby Co.)